nagar-akshay/nagar-akshay.github.io/_posts/2019-03-05-firstPCBuild.md

  I also somehow got Creative speaker 2.1 and mousepad for free.
 All of this for 72k .
 Not a bad deal  at all

 Now my PC is far from perfect for a gaming PC but it will definitely run the the most demanding games easily.
+Btw credits to my college mate Deepank Negi for helping me through the entire process and in building too.

 Next stop --> Hackintosh

 You can comment on this blog if you have any questions on your PC build.